 In a continued effort to provide for a safe community free from gang violence and intimidation, the Oxnard Police Department partnered with the Ventura County District Attorney’s Office and implemented a civil gang injunction against the Southside Chiques street gang.
 A permanent gang injunction was granted on September 18, 2006.
-As of August 2018, seventy-one (71) persons are enjoined into this legal action against the gang.

 This injunction is a civil lawsuit against the Southside Chiques gang and its members, and is based on the legal theory of “public nuisance.”
 The theory is that the conduct and activities of the street gang within the “safety zone” (see image at right) constitute a public nuisance – gang activity interferes with the community’s comfortable enjoyment of life and their property.
 The purpose of this injunction is to abate this nuisance by requiring gang members to refrain from negative behaviors, which are specifically listed in the order.
 The gang injunction prohibits enjoined Southside Chiques gang members from engaging in a variety of actions, some that would otherwise be legal if committed by a person not subjected to the terms of the injunctions.